-While the Winter Park Ski Train is not currently operating (at least not when this article was posted,) it has transported many happy skiers and snowboarders.
+While the Winter Park Ski Train is not currently operating (at least not when this article was posted, December 2015) it has transported many happy skiers and snowboarders.
 If you ever wanted to know more about the historic Ski Train, this article is a must-read!

 Starting in 1940, the Ski Train carried skiers from Union Station in Denver to the base of Winter Park Resort.
 The Ski Train gained 4,000 feet in elevation over the course of its 2 hour 15 minute trek.
 This gave passengers the opportunity to converse, sight-see and relax while avoiding the hazards and weekend traffic of I-70.
 The Ski Train also made one stop at Rocky Flats to pick up/drop off more passengers.

 The Ski Train was capable of carrying 750 people in 14 cars: 8 Coach cars, 1 Retreat class car, 3 Club Class cars and 2 Cafe Lounge cars, with 3 locomotives.
 En route, the Ski Train went through 30 tunnels including the Moffat Tunnel, which is over 6 miles long and the highest railroad tunnel in the U.S.!